Skip to main content

 "This poem is so warm, so immediately loveable and welcoming– it almost flows off the page when read.
 Imagery and colour is used intelligently and carefully here, employed at just the right moments across the piece – as a reader you can feel the pinkness and sensation of feathers seeping through the words!
 The narrative poem format can often be heavy, but is used with such expert lightness of touch here, with a strong fairy-tale element giving the structure a deeper resonance that questions initial interpretations.
 The storytelling is deliciously dark, with a fantastic twist at the ending catching the reader unawares."

-If you want to read Flamingo (and the other winning poems) you can click here...
+To read Flamingo which was placed second (and the other winning poems) click here...

 A reading of Flamingo appears on iamb poetry seen and heard in fact, you can find much to enjoy on the whole iamb site.